coradoracorabora/itp/FtoC/README.md

 so adding parenthesis gives this output "TypeError: (f - 32)  is not a function.
 (In '(f - 32) (5/9)', '(f - 32) ' is 67)"
 which honestly makes no sense to me

+### take 3 (i think 3)
+why is it saying that `(f - 32)` isn't a function? cause it's telling me that its equal to 67 like thats the whole point? why don't you just do that??? and then keep doing the math???
+^thats me talking to the computer i'm also thinking now that since i only needed to use the `c` constant to get the conversion from c=>f, maybe i'm going about this wrong? like why else would the instructions say to create both variables?

+###oh my fucking god im dumb (kidding im actually so smart and the computer is dumb)
+so i assumed that having the two pieces of the equation `(f - 32)` and `(5/9)` just next to each other would imply multiplication because that's how math works but thats not how **COMPUTERS** because why would they work like that i just needed to add a `*` between the two parenthetical expressions duh

+#it works! yay!